This consultation is now closed.

-We have now published detailed proposals about how to take the review forward.
-This includes a set of revised Standards as well as the evidence framework.
+We will update this page with further information when we have analysed the responses.
+The second consultation on reviewing the standards focused on the detailed proposals about how to take the review forward, including a set of revised Standards as well as the evidence framework.
 This sets out the information the regulators need to provide to demonstrate how they are meeting the Standards.

 What are the Standards of Good Regulation